Cosmological parameter inference with Bayesian statistics: Conclusions and Discussion

-Finally we show how Bayesian statistics is a very useful tool in Cosmology to determine for instance the combination of model parameters that best describes the Universe.
+Finally, we show how Bayesian statistics is a very useful tool in Cosmology to determine, for instance, the combination of model parameters that best describes the Universe.
 In particular, we confront the standard cosmological model ($\Lambda$CDM) to current observations and compare it to different models.
-We found the model that best fit the data corresponds to a curved Universe with a dynamical dark energy, namely o$\omega_o \omega_a$CDM.
+We found the model that best fit the data, through $\chi^2_{\rm min}$, corresponds to a curved Universe with a dynamical dark energy, namely o$\omega_o \omega_a$CDM.
+It is important to clarify that this does not mean that the o$\omega_o \omega_a$CDM model is the final model; it merely shows that, for these particular datasets, there is an improvement in the fit when compared to $\Lambda$CDM, but further analysis and more data is necessary to give a verdict.
+However, adding extra parameters brings up a penalized factor seen through the Bayesian evidence; hence, the favored model becomes $\Lambda$CDM.